-The criteria for accessing remdesivir in the UK are outlined in NHS England's Interim Clinical Commissioning Policy on remdesivir for patients hospitalised with COVID-19 (adults and children 12 years and older), which was updated in June 2021 to include eligibility criteria for remdesivir in people who are significantly immunocompromised.
+The criteria for accessing remdesivir in the UK are outlined in NHS England's Interim Clinical Commissioning Policy on remdesivir for people 12 and over in hospital with COVID-19, which includes people who are significantly immunocompromised.

-For remdesivir use in pregnancy, follow the Royal College of Obstetrics and Gynaecology guidance on coronavirus (COVID-19) infection and pregnancy.
+For remdesivir use in pregnancy, follow the Royal College of Obstetrics and Gynaecology guidance on COVID-19 and pregnancy.

-The marketing authorisation for remdesivir for COVID-19 does not include children under 12 years or weighing less than 40 kg.
+The marketing authorisation for remdesivir for COVID-19 does not include children under 12 or weighing less than 40 kg.
+Discuss children in this group with a paediatric infectious diseases expert if they have COVID-19 pneumonia and are extremely vulnerable to respiratory deterioration.